 Ask yourself if your tactics are customer-serving or self-serving.
-Check that you’re not justifying a deluge of emails (that will generate more sales), by rationalising about disappointed customers missing out.
+Check that you’re not justifying a deluge of emails (that will generate more sales), by rationalising about dissatisfied customers missing out.
 Make giving before getting your goal.

 4. Don’t say anything in an email (marketing campaign or otherwise), that you wouldn’t say to the reader’s face.

 This is harder than you think.
-It’s easy for exaggerations to morph into half-truths or worse, when you’re not looking someone in the eye.
+It’s easy for exaggerations to morph into half-truths or worse when you’re not looking someone in the eye.
 Act like you’re looking them in the eye.

 5. Evaluate whether your email marketing strategy is aligned with your big picture business strategy.